 New features summary

 These are cumulative release notes.
-If a release does not appear in this section, then there were no associated new features and enhancements.
+If a release does not appear in this section, then there are no associated new features.

 Product nomenclature: This is cumulative documentation and the product names you encounter in this documentation were accurate at the time of publication.
 Ivanti updates each new section to reflect evolving product nomenclature, but leaves legacy citations intact to ensure proper frame of reference for the reader.